(Originally blogged October 22, 2009)

 It began when Scottish immigrant Robert Simpson and his business partner opened a grocery and dry goods store in Newmarket, Ontario in the late 1850s called Simpson and Trent.
 A few years later, the company’s partnership changed along with the name to Simpson and Bogart.
 The business had begun wholesaling to smaller stores in nearby communities when a fire in October 1870 gutted the premises.
 Simpson quickly rebuilt but the costs of the fire in combination with the onset of an international recession lead to Simpson declaring bankruptcy in 1871.

-Robert Simpson died in late 1897 and a group of investors purchased the company who began to expand the Simpsons retail empire.
-In 1905 Simpsons entered the mail-order business that grew to include mail order warehouses in Regina in 1916 and Halifax in 1919, both of which opened retail outlets in their warehouses in 1924.
+Robert Simpson died in late 1897 and a group of investors purchased the company who began to expand the Simpson’s retail empire (Simpson’s had an apostrophe in its name until 1972 when it was dropped to show support of Canadian Quebecois culture.)
+In 1905 Simpson’s entered the mail-order business that grew to include mail order warehouses in Regina in 1916 and Halifax in 1919, both of which opened retail outlets in their warehouses in 1924.
 The Toronto flagship store received a major renovation in 1929 including the addition of Toronto’s leading restaurant at the time, the Arcadian Court.
-Also in 1929, the John Murphy store in Montreal was renovated and re-opened under the Simpsons name.
+Also in 1929, the John Murphy store in Montreal was renovated and re-opened under the Simpson’s name.